lindsay-rait/paper-context-autocorr/README.md

 # switchfreq_fmri

-The analysis code for fMRI study.
+The analysis code for fMRI study on context and memory recall.
 Data is not included.